A stereospecific reaction of 2-(tosyloxy)cyclopentyl propionate a... | Channels for Pearson+

 A

-The trans substrate is more reactive because the leaving group is displaced in an intramolecular reaction, which creates a positively charged cis intermediate that is more reactive than the neutral cis reactant.
+Because the trans substrate is more reactive, in an intramolecular reaction, it displaces the leaving group and produces a positively charged cis intermediate that is more reactive than the neutral cis reactant.

 B

-The propanoate group in the cis substrate would displace tosylate leaving group by an intramolecular SN2 reaction.
+Because the propanoate group in the trans substrate would displace the tosylate leaving group via an intramolecular SN2 reaction, the same intermediate and product would be formed.

 C

-The propanoate would displace the tosylate group by back-side attack causing cis substrate to form a trans product.
+Because the propanoate would displace the tosylate group via a back-side attack, causing the trans substrate to form a cis product.

 D